reeflective/console/README.md

 and the [go-flags](https://github.com/jessievdk/go-flags) commands library.
 Also added, a bit of optional boilerplate for better user experience.

 The purpose of this library is to offer a complete off-the-shelf console application, with some key aspects:
-- Better overall features than what is currently seen in such projects, including those not written in Go.
+- Better overall features than what is seen in most projects, including those not written in Go.
-- A really simple but very powerful way of transforming code (structs and anything they might embed), into commands.
+- A simple but powerful way of transforming code (structs and anything they might embed), into commands.
-- An equally simple way to provide completions for any command/subcommand, any arguments of them, or any option arguments.
+- Easily provide completions for any command/subcommand, any arguments, or any option arguments.
-- So if you get how to declare a go-flags compatible command, you know how to declare commands that work with this console.
+- If you get how to declare a go-flags compatible command, you can declare commands for this console.

 [readme-main-gif]()

 ----
 ## Features Summary